-future requirements.
+Now from this amount Knies would distinguish his conception of capital by adding the words "in the future."
+Do these words really convey a distinction?
+In my opinion they do not; at least, if we strictly give them the meaning they naturally have.
+It is an attribute of all wealth without exception that it is used for the satisfaction of wants in the future.
+All accumulation of wealth is based on provision for future requirements.
 Every atom of wealth in my possession at this moment has been acquired at a previous point of time with the view of being spent at a future point of time.
 That point of time may not be far away; it may, perhaps, be the next day, or the next hour; but certainly it is still in the future.
-If, therefore, we take the word "future" in its strict sense.
-Knies's formula has obviously defined not only Capital but Wealth; and his conception of capital coincides with the ordinary conception of wealth.
+If, therefore, we take the word "future" in its strict sense, Knies's formula has obviously defined not only Capital but Wealth; and his conception of capital coincides with the ordinary conception of wealth.

 If Knies had actually contemplated this, it would not be difficult to pronounce upon his conception of capital.
 We should have to accuse him of waste of terminology.
-It would evidently be a highly inappropriate duplication of terms to use the word capital as a synonymous expression for the familiar conception which already bears the name of wealth, while other weighty conceptions-as, for instance, certain groups of acquisitive instruments-have no name.1 But Knies had no thought of any such identification.
+It would evidently be a highly inappropriate duplication of terms to use the word capital as a synonymous expression for the familiar conception which already bears the name of wealth, while other weighty conceptions-as, for instance, certain groups of acquisitive instruments-have no name.
+40 But Knies had no thought of any such identification.
 Indeed, he repeatedly and emphatically says that his conception embraces only a part of the total possession of goods, and he opposes to it, as the second member of his division, those goods that serve for the satisfaction of "current present want."
 This classification obviously assumes that the word "present" is not to be taken altogether literally.
 For if by the "present" were to be understood strictly that point of time which divides the past from the future, the goods which entered into employment in that moment of time would, of course, represent so insignificant an amount that it would not be worth while to speak of them, to say nothing of basing a scientific classification and a new conception on their short lease of life.
 If the second member of Knies's classification is to be anything at all, the "present" must be extended from a point of time to a period of time, and this, naturally, can only be done at the expense of the future.
 By the "present" we must understand a period of time which goes beyond the narrow limits of the fleeting moment, and takes in some part, large or small, of the immediate or near future.

-Now, while it would be pedantic to say that such a

-1 Kmes himself has pronounced this opinion in saying (Das Geld, p.
-22) that no one would claim that "capital is identical with economic goods." deviation from strict literal exactness is inadmissible, it seems to me unfortunate if a scientific conception can only hold its own by allowing its most important, indeed its only characteristic feature, to be used in a loose sense; all the more so that Knies, in order to guard his conception of capital from merging into that of wealth, should have made the distinction between present and future into a sharp opposition.
-It is not too much to say that his conception of capital lives by the opposition between present and future, and this opposition must lose its strength whenever, and so far as, goods devoted to the service of a near future, but all the same a future, find their place not on the side of capital devoted to the future, but on the other !
+Now, while it would be pedantic to say that such a deviation from strict literal exactness is inadmissible, it seems to me unfortunate if a scientific conception can only hold its own by allowing its most important, indeed its only characteristic feature, to be used in a loose sense; all the more so that Knies, in order to guard his conception of capital from merging into that of wealth, should have made the distinction between present and future into a sharp opposition.
+It is not too much to say that his conception of capital lives by the opposition between present and future, and this opposition must lose its strength whenever, and so far as, goods devoted to the service of a near future, but all the same a future, find their place not on the side of capital devoted to the future, but on the other!